beniTrainor/beniTrainor/README.md

-Working as a software developer, sharing whenever I can.

 Here I try to publish and keep up-to-date projects that I think might be useful to other people.

 I also have other repositories on [GitLab](https://gitlab.com/beni.trainor.96).